TIPS FROM BLOG ARTICLE WRITERS

 Heck no you wouldn’t!

-Don’t make an exception for your blog writer because your blog may suffer for it.
+Don’t make an exception for your blog article writers because your blog may suffer for it.

 Try not to gag when I give you this cliché piece of advice: Communication is key.

 I’m only saying it because it’s true!

 You must communicate your expectations to your writer and stay connected throughout the process to get the best content you can.

 Blog article writers are a great many things, but psychic isn’t one of them.